bead.data¶

 ¶

-Read JSONLines file into list of Pydantic objects.
+Read JSONLines from path into a list of model_class instances.

 stream_jsonlines(path: Path | str, model_class: type[T], validate: bool = True) -> Iterator[T]